-Sales revenue comprises revenue earned (net of returns, discounts and allowances) for the provision of products or services to entities outside the economic entity.
+Sales revenue comprises revenue earned from Broadcasting and AFL media, Commercial operations, Football operations, Game development and Other revenue (net of returns, discounts and allowances) for the provision of products or services to entities outside the economic entity.
 Sales revenue is recognised based on the consideration specified in a contract with a customer.
 The Consolidated Entity recognises revenue when it transfers control over a good or service to a customer.